This blog post was originally posted on March 10, 2017, and was updated on April 17, 2019.

 Talk about recycling!
 This dessert, like the Olla de San Antón, also originated when people wanted to make the most of their leftovers.
 In this case, the ingredients left over were mantecados, typical Christmas sweets.
 Mantecados contain almonds, sugar, olive oil and cinnamon, and they are so tasty that the locals reinvented them, creating a delicious cake.
 This typical food in Granada is served in typical Fajalauza ceramic bowls from Granada.
 Yummy and attractive, wouldn’t you say?

 Originally from the historical village of Santa Fé, piononos were created to honor Pope Pius IX, whose name in Italian is Pio Nono, Pio the Ninth.
 A juicy sponge cake with toasted cream on top—this typical food in Granada is a little piece of heaven that’s famous across the country.
-Don’t miss the chance to taste them yourself on a food tour with us!

 8. Queso Montefrieño

 National Geographic recently awarded the village of Montefrío with the title of “one of the villages with the best panoramic views in the world.”
 But this natural enclave has been popular among Granadinos for a long time, due to its award-winning goat cheese.
-Definitely a must in the bucket list of typical food in Granada!
+Definitely a must on the bucket list of typical food in Granada!

 9. Jamón de Trevélez